What is a host plant?

 For those of us who don’t want to spend hours and hours gardening, planting native host plants ensure your garden will be beautiful for years to come AND help butterflies, with minimal work from you.
 (Especially compared to non-native plants and lawn care.)
 Once native plants are established, they thrive with only the rain found in their home area.

-Host plants are ALWAYS native plants—and that’s a good thing.
+Host plants are almost ALWAYS native plants—and that’s a good thing.
 Native plants don’t need fancy fertilizers, special soil, or extra attention.
 When planted in their home area, native plants have all they need to grow.

 Host plants are another reason why it’s important (and easy!) to plant native.
 Without host plants in our landscapes, butterflies won’t be able to survive.
 Plant some beautiful host plants and enjoy the beauty of pollinators and a gorgeous yard.
 Happy planting!